China's Tencent debuts large language AI model, says open for enterprise use

 Tencent said its model, capable of conversing in both Chinese and English, was "better" than OpenAI's ChatGPT in areas such as writing long text with thousands of words and solving certain math problems.

-The model also experiences 30per cent less hallucination compared to Llama 2, Tencent added.
-AI experts often describe moments where AI models generate incorrect information but present it as if it was a fact as "hallucination".
+The model also experiences 30 per cent less hallucination compared to Llama 2, Tencent added.
+AI experts often describe moments where AI models generate incorrect information but present it as if it were a fact as "hallucination".

 Read more of the latest in